hson711/HandDigitIdentifier/README.md

 3. Run QMainWindow.py within the scripts folder

-    >Running the project will create a main window gui with all the subsequent options help in the menu
+    >Running the project will create a main window GUI with all the subsequent options in the toolbar

 4. Go File > Import Dataset > Choose the class of dataset you would like to use > Then click start importing